 Spinal Cord injuries are one of the scariest injuries because depending on where you are injured could depend on how you will live out the rest of your life.
 Spinal cord injuries are so traumatic because it is the system that literally connects all the information from your brain to the rest of your body.
 This means that your inner organs are dependent on the spinal cord as well as your mental status.
 If you were to injure a spinal cord by some traumatic force to your back then you are looking at short-term or long-term disability.

-There are two major types of spinal cord injuries are complete and incomplete.
-Complete injury means that below the injury there is no sensation or function on both sides.
-Complete injury typically means that you are wheelchair bound in some way and to the extreme, you may only be able to move your head and have to be on a ventilator.
-An incomplete injury is one only one side of your body lacks sensation or non-functional.
-It can be localized to just a leg or arm, but it can also be to multiple limbs or core.
+There are two major types of spinal cord injuries complete and incomplete.
+A complete injury means that below the injury there is no sensation or function on both sides.
+Complete injury typically means that you are wheelchair-bound in some way and to the extreme, you may only be able to move your head and have to be on a ventilator.
+An incomplete injury is one only one side of your body lacks sensation or is non-functional.
+It can be localized to just a leg or arm, but it can also be to multiple limbs or cores.
 The recovery time for spinal cord injuries can be as little as 18 months.

 The causes of spinal cord injuries are many such as car accidents, but the main reason for most spinal cord injuries are caused by falling.
 Jobs that require you to be in heights such as construction, retail, or roofing.
 For over a year you will be incapable of working or providing for yourself and your family.
 Now more than ever you need the support of your family and some financial stability.